 #5 WP Advanced PDF

-WP Advanced PDF lets your readers convert your blog posts into PDF files themselves.
+Last but not least, WP Advanced PDF lets your readers convert your blog posts into PDF files themselves.
 It allows you to give a pdf extract link into your post so that they can export it with one click only.

 Pros and Cons

 - Use custom fonts, logo on the exported PDF file

-- Add watermark
+- Add watermark to your converted PDF

-- Provide extract link into your post
+- Provide an extract link for your post